Weekly competitor intelligence

 RivalReport tracks the five competitors you care about and sends one clear weekly brief with the changes worth discussing.

 Email by default.
 Slack if your team prefers it.
-Setup takes about two minutes.
+No dashboard to babysit.

-Takes 2 minutes to set up.
+Takes about 2 minutes to set up.
 Cancel anytime.

 Dashboard